 Let’s get straight into it because understanding what ABV is can help you to explore different possibilities and find the best beer for you.

 If you haven’t guessed by now, ABV isn’t a word.
 It’s an abbreviation, standing for the words ‘Alcohol By Volume’.
-This is used to measure how strong a drink is and will need to be displayed on any packaging of alcohol by law.
+This is used to measure how much alcohol is in a drink, which needs to be displayed on any packaging of alcoholic beverages by law.

 So what is ABV in beer?
 The way that ABV is presented is through a percentage that will determine and showcase how strong a beer is.

 For example, if a bottle of Budweiser is around 4.3% and a bottle of Peroni stands at 5.1%, then the Peroni is stronger than its counterpart and will have a stronger effect on the person drinking the beer.

 How Strong Are Beers?
 A Brief Guide